Questions 67 and 68: Lyrics and music

+Critical reception

 Billboard described the single as "a soulful, driving rhythm ballad with big band in strong support," and as a "potent chart item."
+Ultimate Classic Rock critic Dave Swanson rated it as Chicago's 9th best song, calling it "a clear early example of the signature Chicago sound."
+The Patriot-News critic Nick Williams rated it as Chicago's 13th best song, particularly praising Cetera's vocal performance.

 Chart performance

 Released in July 1969, the song was released as a mono single version with a slightly altered vocal mix.
 This peaked at on the US Billboard Hot 100 and on the Cash Box Top 100.
 After the band's success with subsequent singles, "Questions 67 and 68" was edited to a more radio-friendly length and was re-released in September 1971, with "I'm a Man" as the B-side.
 The edited single climbed to on Billboard and on Cash Box.